rodalton/Go-STT-Go/README.md

 Instructions on how to install the Go SDK package for Watson can be found here https://github.com/watson-developer-cloud/go-sdk

 ## Using the Go-STT-Go examples
-Clone the source code from this repository using the folliwing command git clone https://github.com/rodalton/Go-STT-Go.git
+1. Clone the source code from this repository using the folliwing command git clone https://github.com/rodalton/Go-STT-Go.git

+2. Edit the Go file you plan to run to include the API Key and service URL for you STT instance using a text editor.

+3. Save your Go file

+4. Run your Go file